drawsmcgraw/simple-tap-workshop/content/docs/1_logging-in.md

 kubectl -n $DEV_NAMESPACE get pods
 ```

-To save some typing, you can use an alias so that all kubectl commands use this namespace.
+To save some typing, you can use an alias so that all kubectl and tanzu commands use this namespace.

 ```
 alias kubectl='kubectl -n $DEV_NAMESPACE'